jeffclough/gcal/README.md

 2. Create a Credentials JSON file, download it, and rename it to credentials.json.
 Store it in your ~/.local/gcal directory.
 3. Enable the Google Calendar API for the gcal project.

+I'm using OAuth 2, but if you prefer (against all sound advice) to use an API key, the steps above will be different (and you'll have to modify the code at `service=...`.